DUI Formal Review Hearings in Tampa, FL

 Final Order on Results of Review Hearing

-This case is adjudicated under the authority of Chapter 15A-6, F.A.C. and section 322.2615.
+This case is adjudicated under the authority of Chapter 15A-6, F.A.C., and section 322.2615.
 The Hearing Officer has set aside the suspension of your driving privilege dated ________ for driving with an unlawful alcohol level or refusing to submit to a lawfully requested chemical test.

 The law enforcement officer had probable cause to believe that the person who’s license was suspended was driving or in actual physical control of a motor vehicle in this state while under the influence of alcoholic beverages or chemical or controlled substances.

 This decision of the Department Hearing Officer has no bearing on any DUI trial.
 If you are convicted of a DUI charge in court, your driving privilege will be revoked according to Florida law.
-You will be required to surrender to the court all driver licenses in your possession.
+You will be required to surrender to the court all driver’s licenses in your possession.

 Ordered this ___ day of ______, 2013.